wilmixsolomon7/NJDOLLAR/README.md

 # NJDollar
 -----------

-NJDollar   is a  Most  Advanced   Technology   and  it  is    the 4th   Technology   of  Jesus  christ.
+NJDollar   is a  Most  Advanced   Technology.

 NJDOLLAR is  otherwise   known  as  JAS.
 JAS  is  the  Another  Section  like  JDollar Section.

-Meaning of  JAS  is  Jesus christ  Advanced  Systems.

-JAS   is   Ranked  as   4th  Advanced  Technology  according  to JeminResearchlab Quality.

 JAS
 ---